Physical basis of Collective Mechano-Transduction: Bridging cell decision-making to multicellular self-organisation

 There is growing evidence that mechanical forces emanating from the tissue microenvironment can activate biochemical signalling to control gene expression, in a process known as mechanotransduction, for tissue regeneration and organ development.
 Importantly, disruption of this effect by changes in the microenvironment leads to pathological responses including tissue fibrosis and cancer.

-Advancements in Measurement Techniques
+Advances in Research Techniques

 The advent of new force measurement techniques and high-resolution microscopy have made it possible to isolate impacts of mechanics from genetic and chemical factors.
-This advancement provides unprecedented access to investigate fundamental questions on how mechanical cues at the tissue scale affect signalling at a single cell level.
+This development provides unprecedented access to investigate fundamental questions on how mechanical cues at the tissue scale affect signalling at a single cell level.

 Research Objectives